Wood Stove Installation Guide

 – Floor Protection: Use a non-combustible hearth pad.

-- When placing a fireplace, ensure it is installed in a central location
+When placing a fireplace, ensure it is installed in a central location to maximize heat distribution.
+Keep the area accessible and follow local codes for proper ventilation.

 3. Ventilation and Chimney Setup

-– Chimney Type: Use a Class A chimney or masonry with a stainless steel liner.
+– Chimney Type: Use a masonry chimney or Class A chimney with a stainless steel liner.

-– Draft Requirements: Ensure the chimney height and draft meet the stove manufacturer’s specifications
+– Draft Requirements: Ensure proper chimney height and draft as specified by the stove manufacturer.

 – Connecting the Chimney: Properly secure the chimney sections and check for leaks.